 - Ice Cream Maker – The attachment we have for our stand mixer works well.
 It would be nice to have a separate ice cream maker that maybe worked better, but this is sufficient for us (we make ice cream about once a week in the summer time) and also saves some space as it lives in our freezer when it’s not being used.

 - Food Mill – I’m still a little iffy on this one.
-It’s fantastic for mashing potatoes and making apple sauce as I don’t have to peel and it gets rid of skins and seeds for me.
-But I don’t know that the amount of space it takes up is worth how rarely I use it and a friend of mine makes fantastic apple sauce in her food processor that I actually like a lot better than what I make with the food mill.
+It’s fantastic for mashing potatoes and making applesauce as I don’t have to peel and it gets rid of skins and seeds for me.
+But I don’t know that the amount of space it takes up is worth how rarely I use it.
+A friend of mine also makes fantastic applesauce in her food processor that I actually like a lot better than what I make with the food mill.
 It’s also supposed to be good for tomato sauce, but I haven’t had much luck with that.
 I got the Oxo Good Grips Food Mill before B was born intending to use it to make baby food, but then we discovered baby-led weaning and nixed the whole mushy baby food idea.

 - Stoneware – I covet any stoneware by Le Creuset, but we haven’t splurged on any of it yet.

 - Juicer – This is something we’ve managed to live without.
 Usually when we’re making beverages, we use our blender or our food processor and they’ve sufficed for us.

 - Popcorn Maker – I definitely disagree here.
 Her reasoning behind this was allowing children to participate in the process, but it just takes up extra space and is unnecessary when stovetop popcorn is so easy and tasty.

 - Dehydrator – We have this one and it’s been invaluable for making yogurt as well as dehydrating nuts and fruit.

 - Jet Stream Oven – I’ve actually found my toaster oven to be a great substitute for the microwave, though it may not cook as fast as a microwave or jet stream oven.